Ishii06/Interview-Simulator/README.md

 The app is designed to help users practice mock interviews, take aptitude tests, track coding progress, and review their history in one place.

-## Features

-- Authentication with Supabase-backed sessions.
-- AI interview question generation.
-- Voice-first interview flow with transcription and evaluation.
-- Aptitude test generation with timed submission and scoring.
-- Shared coding progress tracker with persistent checklist state.
-- Profile dashboard with rhythm stats, interview history, and practice test history.
-- Resources and practice pages for guided preparation.
-- Supabase-backed storage for tests, questions, results, and interview history.

 ## Tech Stack